Sch3lp/when-git-breaks/README.md

 If we wanted to retain our changes we could've just done `git reset`. `--hard` tells git we don't want any of our changes anymore and want to start clean again.

-Perform the merge again with `git merge exercise-merge-conflict`.
+Perform the merge again with `git merge origin/exercise-merge-conflict`.

 This time do the same modification but leave out the `,` in the first sentence as well.